arcus-azure/arcus.security/docs/features/secrets/general.md

 Secret secret = await cachedSecretProvider.GetSecretAsync("EventGrid-AuthKey", ignoreCache: true);
 ```

-## Invalidates a secret from the cach
+## Invalidates a secret from the cache
 In some scenarios you'd like to remove the entry from the cache, so the next the secret is retrieved, a new lookup will be done in the provider.

 This is useful for scenario's where the secret is updated and you need to tell the cache somehow.